headlinez.news Live news trend intelligence

 BCG vaccine linked to changes in brain immunity and Alzheimer's biomarkers

-BCG vaccine linked to unexpected brain immune changes and Alzheimer’s biomarkers in new clinical trials
+BCG vaccine linked to unexpected shifts in brain immunity and Alzheimer’s biomarkers—raising questions about its potential role in neurodegeneration.

 5sources